SAFCSP-Team/access-modifier/README.md

     }

     /* Add your code here
-    2. Declatre setSalary(newSalary){} to access and update salary propetiry */
+    2. Declare setSalary(newSalary){} to access and update salary property */
 };